raimadey2003/candidate-003-bloggies-module3/README.md

 ## 📊 Sample Responses

-See `/samples` directory for example API responses and screenshots.
+See `/samples` directory for samples.

 ## 🔧 Architecture